Canon PIXMA PRO-200 Printer Review

 TypePrinter Only

 The Canon PIXMA PRO-200's build quality is outstanding.
 The chassis is constructed from thick plastic and feels very sturdy.
 There's no dedicated input tray, only a top feeder and a manual feeder in the rear, which are easily extendable and share the body's robust feel and construction.
 The output tray feels similarly well-built.
 Design-wise, accessing the cartridge bay is straightforward, and changing ink cartridges is a simple task.
-The top lid opens wide, and easy-to-read labels identify each cartridge's location on the cartridge tray.
+The top lid opens wide, and easy-to-read labels identify the location of each cartridge on the cartridge tray.
 However, your only point of access to the printer's internals is through the cartridge bay, and it's quite constricting; people with larger hands may have difficulty dislodging paper jams.
 Another weak point is the rear feeder's lack of a cover, exposing paper between uses.
-But there's a detachable power cable, so it's easy to replace in case of damage.
+However, there's a detachable power cable, making it easy to replace in the event of damage.

 Dimensions